-An occurrence can refer to a fuel or flow (See fuel vs flow for more information).
-Although a fuel's occurrence is difficult to truly quantify, a flow's occurrence is often known.
-For example, the total occurrence of wind is all of the wind that's blowing on the planet at any moment.
+An occurrence can refer to a primary fuel or primary energy flow (see fuel vs flow for more information).
+Although a fuel's occurrence is difficult to truly quantify, a primary flow's occurrence is often known.
+For example, the total occurrence of wind is all of the wind that's blowing on the planet at any given moment.
 Renewable energy technologies (ex. solar power and wind power) can only be used when these resources occur.
-The occurrence of fuels and flows play an integral role in powering a high energy society through energy conversion technologies.
-A flows occurrence is largely independent of whether or not its used (because it just "exists"), a fuel's total occurrence decreases every time it is extracted.
+The occurrence of primary fuels and primary energy flows play an integral role in powering a high energy society through energy conversion technologies.
+A primary flows occurrence is independent of whether or not its used (because it just "exists").
+A fuel's total occurrence will decrease when the resource is extracted from the ground.
 Although quite extensive, the fuels that power societies have a total occurrence that is limited.

 In the video below, a member of the Energy Education team explains about resource occurrence: